A Quaker legacy

 Cope's granddaughter, Mary Drinker Cope Haines, and son Henry Cope purchased the original farms that would eventually grow into Awbury, reaching approximately 100 acres at its peak.
 The family collaborated with several notable landscape architects to transform the farm fields into a picturesque Romantic landscape, reminiscent of the style popularized by Alexander Jackson Downing, often regarded as the founder of landscape architecture in America.

-Saunders, in partnership with Thomas Meehan, a nationally renowned nursery owner, adapted the land by creating undulating valleys, strategically placing groves of trees and designing picturesque view corridors.
+Thomas Saunders, in partnership with Thomas Meehan, a nationally renowned nursery owner, adapted the land by creating undulating valleys, strategically placing groves of trees and designing picturesque view corridors.
 Saunders also assisted with the creation of more formal flower gardens near the family's houses.
-When 55 acres of the common land was donated in 1915 to the City Parks Association, Cowell, founder of the school of Landscape Architecture at Penn State, refashioned a tributary of the Wingohocking Creek into a series of ponds, channels and stone bridges.
+When 55 acres of the common land was donated in 1915 to the City Parks Association, Arthur Cowell, founder of the school of Landscape Architecture at Penn State, refashioned a tributary of the Wingohocking Creek into a series of ponds, channels and stone bridges.

 It is notable that none of those landscape architects' work included the classic type of garden features found at, for example, Morris Arboretum.
 There are no stone balustrades, follies or statues.
 The few such features were modest structures made of wood and thatch (and long gone), more appropriate for the gardens of a somber Quaker family.